paganotoni/todox/Readme.md

 ## Deploying

 The app contains a Dockerfile that can be used to build images and deploy to any container platform.

 A few environment variables to consider are:

 ```
-GO_ENV                          - The environment the app is running in.
-Defaults "development"
+GO_ENV  - The environment the app is running in (def: development)
 PORT    - The port the app will run on.
 Defaults "3000"
 ```